tkh2obury/free-weights/README.md

 - Strength and run/walk exercise tracking
 - Advanced warm-up sets and custom ascending or descending pyramid schemes
 - Bar-aware plate loading based on the available equipment
-- Olympic plate colors for 10, 15, 25, 35, 45, and 55 lb plates and their metric equivalents
 - Run/walk interval timer with total and segment-duration charts
 - Exercise progress and session volume history
 - Separate deletion controls for progress, plans, and exercises
 - JSON backup export and restore
-- Theme colors stored locally, with `#00FF66` as the default text color
 - No account, ads, analytics, or network access

 ## Repository layout